Ultimate Disc Sport History.

 Ultimate and Freestyle Early Play.

-“Ultimate is a passing game mostly made up of throwing techniques created and commonly used by early freestylers before disc sports were invented.
+“Ultimate is a passing game mostly made up of throwing techniques created and used by early freestylers before disc sports were invented.
 When I watch an ultimate game, I don’t just see ultimate players, I see what looks like early freestylers that like to run a lot”.